rabbitmq/rabbitmq-tutorials/ruby/README.md

 ## Requirements

-To run this code you need `AMQP` library version 0.8.
-This code shall not work with earlier versions!
+To run this code you need `AMQP` library version 0.8 (currently available as a prerelease version).
+This code won't work with earlier versions!
 You can install it via RubyGems thusly:

-    gem install amqp --version=0.8
+    gem install amqp --pre

 ## Code